- Business and Employment»

 4) Number of volunteer hours expected to complete the project

-5) Number of projects involved on that day
+5) Number of projects that are involved on that day

 6) Number of volunteer leaders